dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 > EXPERIENCE.
 FUCK THOSE COMMUNIST SHITS THAT RUN THE PHILOSOPHY
 > REDDIT.

-Those assertions are demonstrably false from a platonic view of the metaphysical.
-It's factually, logically and demonstrably false.
+This assertion that atheism is "special" and not a belief system is demonstrably false, from a platonic view of the metaphysical.
+This particular point is **material** to the arguments calling for the near-total secularization of society, but they are factually, logically and demonstrably false.
 Invalid.
 Fallacious.
 There's nothing which humanity can reflect on while abstaining from forming a belief.
 Even briefly entertaining the concept of Hinduisim in my mind leaves mental residue which is the essence of belief.
 No matter how hard you try, you cannot think of something without forming some kind of belief about it or about your own thoughts which concern it.
 That's true no matter how hard we try to abstain from forming concrete beliefs about something.
-Therefore you cannot entertain thoughts or questions of God without leaving some mental residue which, again, is the essence of belief.
+Therefore you cannot entertain thoughts or questions of God without leaving some mental residue.
+And again, that mental residue is the essence of belief.

 #### Ecclesiastes 3:15